 What steps can be taken to update the healthcare provider’s office technology and avoid a loss of consumer confidence?

-• Office support staff may be able to help scan and shred documents.
-This will require time and money.
+Office support staff may be able to help scan and shred documents which will require time and money.
 FACTA compliance requires that all office support staff have ongoing training to manage the document destruction.

 Once the office support staff is trained in proper document destruction, the process of document scanning and destruction can be very lengthy and could lower the quality of other work if not properly managed.
 This could lead to critical mistakes in other areas of the healthcare provider’s practice.

 Hire a Professional Service to Scan and Shred Documents